starteam/starcellbio_html/docs/DeveloperGuide.rst

     * Describe the Architecture of StarCellBio
     * Create a Virtual Environment for developing StarCellBio
+    * Clone starcellbio_html
-    * Setup starcellbio_html
+    * Setup Development Environment
     * Using watch.py to compile .soy and .gss files into .js and .css files
-    * Deploy StarCellBio server to localhost
+    * Start the StarCellBio development server on localhost
     * Use StarCellBio server on localhost
-    * Deploy StarCellBio server to Heroku
-    * Use StarCellBio server on Heroku
     * Modify/Deploy/Use StarCellBio html_app
     * Modify/Deploy/Use StarCellBio instructor
     * Create/Modify/Deploy/Use StarCellBio AssignmentBuilder